ku-sldg/am-repos-init/doc/MAESTRO_Summit.md

 Looking briefly at the fields for the Manifest (`Manifest_P0.json`):

 - `"ASPS"` contains a JSON Array of supported ASP_IDs (ASP Identifiers).
 In this case, it is a singleton array ["attest"].
 - `"ASP_FS_MAP"` contains a JSON object of key/value pairs that maps ASP_IDs to their corresponding executable binary file system locations.
-When this value is empty, the default path assigned to the binary is <ASP_BIN>/<ASP_ID>, where ASP_BIN is an environment variable pointing to the ASP executables, and <ASP_ID> is the ASP_ID mentioned in the `"ASPS"` field.
-So in this case, the "attest" ASP_ID would map to an executable at path: `<ASP_BIN>/attest`.
-For this demo, <ASP_BIN> defaults to: `<AM_REPOS_ROOT>/asp-libs/target/release/`.
-The implementation for the "attest" binary is a rust source file located at: `<AM_REPOS_ROOT>/asp-libs/executables/attest/src/main.rs`.
+When this value is empty, the default path assigned to the binary is $ASP_BIN/<ASP_ID>, where ASP_BIN is an environment variable pointing to the ASP executables, and <ASP_ID> is the ASP_ID mentioned in the `"ASPS"` field.
+So in this case, the "attest" ASP_ID would map to an executable at path: `$ASP_BIN/attest`.
+For this demo, $ASP_BIN defaults to: `$AM_REPOS_ROOT/asp-libs/target/release/`.
+The implementation for the "attest" binary is a rust source file located at: `$AM_REPOS_ROOT/asp-libs/executables/attest/src/main.rs`.
 Its [implementation](https://github.com/ku-sldg/asp-libs/blob/maestro-summit/executables/attest/src/main.rs) is quite simple, returning only "dummy" evidence: the string "attest".
 The implementation is further simplified by leveraging the Copland-specific library function `handle_body` from the common rust-am-lib repository [here](https://github.com/ku-sldg/rust-am-lib/blob/045e9c65d81761cc09743f487f8053de996050ee/src/copland.rs#L458).
 We will revisit ASP implementations later in more detail.
 - `"Policy"` is related to evidence disclosure, but is left unimplemented for this demo.

 Finally, looking at the fields for the Attestation Session (`Full_Session.json`):